 Managers need to do more than just make sure that all employees know what’s expected of them.
 They also need to effectively communicate with them every day in regards to projects and what they need to do.
 Employees also need to be able to effectively communicate with each other.
 Working in virtual teams is different than it is in person—you can’t just walk to someone’s office and ask them a question.
 However, in some ways it’s better—there tends to be less chitchat, and because communications are often done through email or messenger, there’s a copy of what was said for later reference.

-Many virtual teams also use online team collaboration software to have better team meetings on a regular basis.
+Many virtual teams also use online team collaboration software or team management software to have better team meetings on a regular basis.
 This keeps everyone informed of where projects are and lets them ask questions or give their thoughts on different topics.

 4) Have realistic measurements

 Because you’re working in a virtual space instead of a physical one, you need to have different ways of measuring success and failure.
 For example, a team may miss a deadline because the virtual workspace application they were using crashed and was offline for several days, making it harder to collaborate.
 An employee may live in an area that was hit with a major snowstorm, leaving them without a stable internet connection for a week.
 That employee can’t be held accountable for something like that.